redhat-gpte-labs/practical-intro-to-container-security/lab7.md

 #### Working with Skopeo

-Skopeo is an additional tool that can perform image operations on remote registries.
+Skopeo is an additional low level tool that can perform image operations on local or remote images.
 Give the example below a try.
-What does it do?

 ~~~shell
 # yum -y install skopeo